 Don’t Let Design Get in the Way of SEO

 Good web design is crucial to a successful SEO strategy, and when done well, the design of your website can help you to rank higher.
 However, done badly, design can prevent you from getting the rankings you would otherwise get, reducing your organic traffic.

 Take a look at your website and find out if any of the above areas could be causing problems.
 Then make sorting them out a priority for 2018 so you can increase your chances of ranking highly in search without your design holding you back.

-As digital marketing consultants, we provide clients with a wide range of complimentary digital marketing service and solutions, from conversion rate optimisation (to increase sales and enquiries from client websites) to PPC management and from SEO marketing to social media marketing – talk to us to find out how we help organisations like yours improve site traffic and, most importantly, revenue!
+As digital marketing consultants, we provide clients with a wide range of complementary digital marketing service and solutions, from conversion rate optimisation (to increase sales and enquiries from client websites) to PPC management and from SEO consultancy to social media marketing – talk to us to find out how we help organisations like yours improve site traffic and, most importantly, revenue!